ben04rogers/breadth-first-search/README.md

 # CAB203 Breath First Search Problem
-CAB203 problem that uses breadth first search to caculate minimum distance from one person to every other person in a family tree.
+CAB203 Distrete Structures assignmentproblem that uses breadth first search to caculate minimum distance from one person to every other person in a family tree.

 ## Problem Description